Proud Boys documentarian to be among first Jan. 6 witnesses - NewsBreak

 Quested, who was filming the group as part of a documentary about extremism in America, was interviewed by the committee behind closed doors in recent weeks and has turned over some of his video to the panel.
 He said he was also interviewed by the Justice Department, which is prosecuting hundreds of cases related to the insurrection.

-He is expected to describe his experiences that day, and potentially what he witnessed behind closed doors, as the Jan.
-6 panel begins the series of hearings to explain to the American public what happened and how it occurred.
-The committee has conducted more than 1,000 interviews since last summer as it has attempted to create the most comprehensive record yet of the insurrection.

-Edwards was one of the first officers to be injured on the West front of the Capitol as the crowd began to push inside.
+Edwards was one of the first officers to be injured on the West front of the Capitol as the crowd — led by members of the Proud Boys — began to push inside.
 She suffered a head injury and said afterward that officers need better support.

+The committee said that Edwards patrolled the West plaza even after suffering the brain injury “and prevented many rioters from entering the Capitol building.”
+Her injuries have since prevented her from returning to the first responders unit, the panel said, but she is expected to join the unit again this year.

 Federal authorities have linked more than three dozen people charged in the Capitol siege to the Proud Boys.
 Its members describe it as a politically incorrect men’s club for “Western chauvinists.”